 A Once a student completes an assessment, results are immediately available.
 Students are presented with an "Immediate Score Page" when they complete the CDT.
-The Immediate Score Page populates with information associated with the student's scores in each reporting category.
+The Immediate Score Page populates with red, blue and green colors to reflect the student scores in each reporting category.

-The teachers access student results in the CDT Interactive Reports (Interactive Maps and Learning Progressions) on the DRC INSIGHT Portal.
-Teachers must have a Portal user account and be associated with students via Student Groups to view student results.
+The Teachers access student results in the Interactive Reports (Interactive Maps and Learning Progressions) on the PA eDIRECT website.
+Teachers must have a PA eDIRECT account and be associated with students via Student Groups to view student results.